Find Affordable College Courses

 Full Nursing at Rasmussen University - Florida Report

-University of South Alabama ranked #16 on this year’s Most Popular Nursing Bachelor’s Degree Schools in the Southeast Region list.
-USA is a large public school located in the city of Mobile.
+University of South Alabama did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #16 on the list.
+USA is a large public school located in the midsize city of Mobile.

 Of the 345 students majoring in nursing at USA, 14% are male and 86% are female.